rsbyrne/fbapi/README.md

 Q. Should the output path be provided relative to my current working directory, or the script's directory?

 A. You can call the script from any directory!
 In the instructions above, it is suggested to navigate to the script's directory before running it but that is not necessary - this is just for ease of explanation.
 The provided output path can be either absolute or relative to your current working directory.
 (It is however recommended to provide an absolute filepath if possible - this is a little more foolproof.)

+Q. Should I provide a *Unix*-like filepath or a *Windows*-like filepath?

+A. The filepath argument should be provided using whatever syntax is natural for the terminal you are using: e.g. backslashes should be used in *PowerShell*, forward slashes in *Bash*.

 Q. Can I reuse the code?